Skip to main content

 This page has been translated using TexTra by NICT.
 Please note that the translation may not be completely accurate.If you find any mistranslations, we appreciate your feedback on the "Request form for improving the automatic translation ".

-We aim to realize a "people-friendly digitalisation where no one is left behind" at the local government counter by realizing a "one stop counter that does not write, wait, or circulate" at the local government counter through joint creation with local governments.
+Through co-creation with local governments, we aim to realize a "People-friendly digitalization where no one is left behind" at the local government window by realizing a "one stop window where no one has to write, wait, or turn."

 Overview

-In Digital Agency, in addition to promoting online administrative procedures through the use of online application systems unique to Mynaportal and local governments, Municipal DX services counter "One-stop, no writing service" initiatives are being promoted in close cooperation with local governments with the aim of reducing the burden on residents in procedures at counters and reducing the work load on local government officials.
+In Digital Agency, in addition to promoting online administrative procedures through the use of Mynaportal's and local governments' own online application systems, the Municipal DX services counter "One-stop, no writing service" initiative is being promoted in close cooperation with local governments, with the aim of reducing the burden on residents for over-the-counter procedures and the workload on local government employees.

-Municipal DX services counter "One-stop, no writing service" is an initiative that allows people who are unfamiliar with digital technology to enjoy the benefits of improved services for residents and My Number Card while reducing the burden on staff by utilizing digital technology, even when they come to the counters of local governments.
+Municipal DX services counter "One-stop, no writing service" is an initiative that allows people who are not familiar with digital technology to enjoy the benefits of improved services for residents and My Number Card while reducing the burden on employees by utilizing digital technology.

-In addition, it is estimated that the working-age population will decline to less than 60 million people by 2040 *, and as the labor shortage due to the population decline becomes more serious, there is a limit to how well local governments can maintain high-quality business as usual.
-Therefore, in order to continue high-quality contact center service while the number of employees decreases, it is necessary to promote DX and further improve business efficiency.
+In addition, it is estimated that the working-age population will decrease to less than 60 million by 2040 *, and as the labor shortage due to the declining population becomes more serious, there are limits to how well local governments can maintain high-quality work through conventional methods.
+Therefore, in order to continue high-quality contact center service while the number of employees is decreasing, it is necessary to promote digital transformation and further improve operational efficiency.

-* See 2022 White Paper on Information and Communications Technology / Trends and Future Estimates of the Aging Population (Ministry of Internal Affairs and Communications)
+* See 2022 Information and Communications White Paper / Trends and Projections of the Aging Population (Ministry of Internal Affairs and Communications)

 Issues to be resolved

-In many local government offices where work reform has not progressed, residents who enjoy administrative services and local government employees who provide administrative services have their own challenges.
+At many local government counters where operational reforms have not progressed, both residents who enjoy administrative services and local government officials who provide administrative services are facing problems.

-The problems faced by residents who go through procedures include "being forced to fill in the same items over and over again," "being forced to wait at the counter each time," and "being sent to multiple counters."
+Problems faced by residents who take the procedure include "being made to write the same items over and over," "being made to wait at the counter each time," and "being sent to multiple counters."

-"One-stop, no writing service" aims to solve the problems of both residents who enjoy administrative services and local government employees who provide administrative services based on the three digital principles of "Digital First," "Once Only," and "one stop."
+In "One-stop, no writing service," we aim to solve the problems of both the residents who enjoy these administrative services and the local government officials who provide them based on the three digital principles of "digital first," "once only," and "one stop."

-Based on the concept of the Three Digital Principles, local governments will reform their own operations, including counter operations and backyard operations, and realize "no writing," "no waiting," and "no turning" by making the most of the digital power of their own information and My Number Card, etc. By realizing these, we aim to achieve both "reducing the burden on residents in counter procedures" and "reducing the workload on local government employees," leading to improved contact center service.
+Based on the concept of the three digital principles, local governments will reform their own services, from over-the-counter services to back-office services, and realize "no writing," "no waiting," and "no spinning" by making maximum use of digital capabilities such as information held and My Number Card.
+By realizing these, we will aim to achieve both "reducing the burden on residents for over-the-counter procedures" and "reducing the work load on local government employees," leading to improved contact center service.

-In order for local governments to realize the above vision, Digital Agency provides support to local governments in that are working on "One-stop, no writing service."
+In order for local governments to realize the above vision, Digital Agency is providing support to local governments working on "One-stop, no writing service".

-Kinokawa City is the first municipality in Japan to utilize Municipal DXSaaS services counter as a service window for local governments, and by the end of March 2024, 17 municipalities in Japan had begun using the system.
+Kinokawa City is the first local government in Japan to utilize Municipal DXSaaS services counter for over-the-counter services.
+By the end of March 2024, 17 local governments across Japan had started using it.

 • January 2024